A national plant hire group was struggling with debts of $12M.

-A plant hire group based in Adelaide, Penrith, Mount Isa and Townsville was struggling after being in business for 5 years.
+A national plant hire group based in Adelaide was struggling after 5 years of rapid growth.

 It was a classic case of being a victim of their own success.
 The company had grown far too quickly and had an immediate cash flow requirement of $2M.
 Some of their branches were trading at a loss and draining even more money from the business.
 Management reporting and responsibility was poorly understood, seldom implemented and the owners and management were in crisis.

 The owners had tried to prop things up by seeking finance but by the time we were engaged, the business’s credibility with its financiers was at an all-time low.
-Bank debts totaled $12M with seven different lenders – and six of these were in default.
+6 of the 7 lenders were in default.

 Financial pressure leads to personal stress.

 A financial crisis such as this one doesn’t just affect a company’s balance sheet.
 It has a profound effect on the people in the business including the owners, directors, management and employees.

 When we first met, the directors were visibly stressed.
 Their relationships with each other and their families were tense and strained, and they all had personal property and assets on the line.